Mahnoor200377/Search-Engine/README.md

 # Search-Engine
 ### Overview
-In this assignment, you will write an indexer and use it to index a collection of documents.
-In the next assignment, you will create a ranker that uses your index to process queries.
-If you combine these two assignments, you will have constructed a simple search engine.
-You will write three programs:
+In this assignment, we will write an indexer and use it to index a collection of documents.
+In the next assignment, we will create a ranker that uses your index to process queries.
+If you combine these two assignments, we will have constructed a simple search engine. we will write three programs:
 - A tokenizer, which reads a document collection and creates documents containing indexable tokens
 - An indexer, which reads a collection of tokenized documents and constructs an inverted